A bijection between symmetric plane partitions and quasi transpose complementary plane partitions: Preliminaries

-In the rest of this paper, we construct the bijection $f$ and $g_\pi$ described in the last of the previous section.
-The construction is based on the knowledge concerning signed sets, sijections, lattice paths, and the LGV lemma.
+Hereafter we shall construct the bijections $f$ and $g_\pi$ described at the end of Section 2.
+This construction is based on knowledge concerning signed sets, sijections, lattice paths, and the so-called LGV lemma.
+Let us therefore first review the definitions and properties of signed sets, sijections and compatibilities of sijections, which were established by Fischer, Konvalinka \cite{FK1}, and the author \cite{Inoue}.